Michael Elowitz

 Michael B. Elowitz is a biologist and professor of Biology, Bioengineering, and Applied Physics at the California Institute of Technology, and investigator at the Howard Hughes Medical Institute.
-In 2007 he was the recipient of the Genius grant, better known as the MacArthur Fellows Program for the design of a synthetic gene regulatory network, the Repressilator, which helped initiate the field of synthetic biology.
+In 2007 he was the recipient of a MacArthur Fellowship for the design of a synthetic gene regulatory network, the Repressilator, which helped initiate the field of synthetic biology.
 He was the first to show how inherently random effects, or 'noise', in gene expression could be detected and quantified in living cells, leading to a growing recognition of the many roles that noise plays in living cells.
 His work in Synthetic Biology and Noise represent two foundations of the field of Systems Biology.
 Since then, his laboratory has contributed to the development of synthetic biological circuits that perform a range of functions inside cells, and revealed biological circuit design principles underlying epigenetic memory, cell fate control, cell-cell communication, and multicellular behaviors.

+Early life and education

+Elowitz was born in Los Angeles, California, where he attended the Portola Highly Gifted Magnet School and the Hamilton Humanities Magnet High Schools.
+In 1992, he received his B.A. in physics from the University of California, Berkeley.
+In 1999, he completed his Ph.D. in physics at Princeton University.